ZeinabBa/Comparison-Persistent-Storage/README.md

 II- Do the same as specified in B, a, and b.

-- Important Note: at the end of the line, specify if the node is a hosting centalized storage with letter "C" or it's replicat with letter "R".
+- Important Note: at the end of the line, specify if the node is a hosting centalized storage with letter "CS" or it's replicat with letter "R".
 If none of these, leave it blank.
 It is important to know that in centralized design, only one node can be centralized storage and only one node can be it's replica.

 III- Continue with doing as specified in c, d, e, f.